YannGuidon/ttihp-HDSISO8RS_5L/docs/info.md

 Note 2: The LFSR_PERIOD pulse should appear 193 clock cycles after the release of the RESET pin.

 Note 3: The RESET signal does not clear the contents of the SISO.
-Don't forget to flush its contents before use.
+Don't forget to flush its contents before use, by waiting for a few hundreds of cycles after releasing the RESET.

 ![](TT_interface_LFSR8.png)